antoinepryy/TDA602-language-based-security/README.md

 ```

-The `getBalance` function had to be rewritten since an error can occur it we don't use the FileLock class in this section :
+The `getBalance` function had to be rewritten since an data race error can occur if we don't use the FileLock class in this section :

 ```java